 VoLTE

-LTE network architecture was already explained in section 2.1 and Voice over Long-Term Evolution (VoLTE) is based on the IP Multimedia Subsystem (IMS), referred in the same section, with its own profiles for media and control planes well defined by GSMA.
+LTE network architecture was already explained in section 2.1 and VoLTE is based on the IP Multimedia Subsystem (IMS), referred in the same section, with its own profiles for media and control planes well defined by GSMA.
 Using the IMS central network means that the LTE architecture is being used with no dependency on legacy circuit-switched network to carry calls.
-Being an IP-based data connection makes VoLTE to have three times more voice and data capacity than 3G UMTS [40].
+Being an IP-based data connection allows VoLTE to have three times more voice and data capacity than 3G UMTS [40].

-However, being a new technology VoLTE has a couple of challenges yet due to the multiplicity of protocols, technologies and implementation scenarios.
+However, being a new technology VoLTE has a couple of challenges due to the multiplicity of protocols, technologies and implementation scenarios.
 In the situation of an international call with roaming, the SIP call signaling and voice path are not essentially the same because signaling could go through one or more Internet Exchanges (IPX).
 Also “the standards for voice facilities over LTE on 3GPP IMS are still growing" [42] and carriers need to re-engineer their voice call network.
 Lastly, there is a user quality of experience challenge, in the sense that VoLTE needs to deal with the fact that a user can leave the LTE area coverage during a call and then make the call go via legacy network using the Circuit Switched Fallback (CSFB) technique [40, 42].

 It is needed to point out that VoLTE implementations are not yet interoperable, as the technology is new and still needs development to reach an ideal level of quality.
 However, when the challenges, previously mentioned, are handled there will be calls with fast connections, enabling High Definition (HD) Voice since the audio compression by VoLTE can reach the 13kbps and use the 700MHz band, contributing to more clean audio calls over long distances.
-Other benefits that can come are the possibility of operators offers to the final user an extra service package containing, for example, video calls, file transfers, attachments or automatic translations.
+Other benefits that can come are the possibility of operators adding to their portfolio extra service packages, containing, for example, video calls, file transfers, attachments or automatic translations.
 In addition, if we compare VoLTE with OTT apps like Skype the battery consumption level of the device will be lower on VoLTE service [40].

 To finish this topic, there is a mobile network operator in India called Reliance Jio Infocomm Limited that doesn’t have legacy network support for 2G/3G services and provides only wireless 4G LTE service network, offering VoLTE services to all those who have an Android 4.0 or higher compatible VoLTE device with their own SIM card, the Jio SIM Card [41].